July 23, 2018

 Q: What kind of applicants are you looking for in the position of the development executives?

-These participants should be professionals with the aspiration of becoming executives or commissioning editors for the broadcasters in the region.
+These participants should be professionals with the aspiration of becoming executives in the development process in the region.
 Their background can range from writers, consultants, producers, editors… we’re very much open when it comes to this position.

-We’re also welcoming junior professionals already working for a broadcaster and looking into enhancing their skills and training opportunities.
+We’re also welcoming junior professionals already working in the industry, looking into enhancing their skills and training opportunities.
 The overall goal of this training is that we would like to not only work with talents, but with a broader cross-section of the professionals involved in the development process of a television series.

 Q: Do you think projects from the CEE territory have a chance to be produced and distributed internationally?